 Public health is the science and art of creating healthy communities through education, research and promotion of healthy lifestyles.
 In public health, the focus is on health promotion and disease/injury prevention, in contrast to the medical model of care, which focuses more heavily upon diagnosing and treating illnesses and conditions after they occur.
-Detailed descriptions of each of the five core areas in public health can be found by clicking on the links below:

 Specific admission requirements vary per public health program.
 You should consult with schools of interest to determine their specific admission requirements.
 A list of UNL courses that will fulfill prerequisites for UNMC’s various graduate degrees in public health is available by downloading the checklist above.
 These courses may fulfill requirements for other public health programs.

 Suggested academic preparation:

 - Bachelor’s degree- A bachelor’s degree is required for all master’s and doctoral-level programs in public health.
 Prerequisite courses to be taken at the undergraduate level will vary by individual programs in public health.

 - Competitive academic record- Strong GPAs are essential.

 - Major in anything- All UNL majors are great options.

 We recommend you meet with an Explore Center advisor once a semester to ensure you are progressing with the correct academic coursework and non-academic experiences.

 The Master of Public Health degree prepare students to work in public health settings including local and state health departments, national organizations like the National Institutes of Health or Centers for Disease Control and Prevention, and global organizations like the World Health Organization.
 Other master’s level degree options may be offered at certain schools.
 A searchable database of all public health master’s level programs can be found at the Association of Schools & Programs of Public Health website.

 Doctor of Philosophy (Ph.D.)